PHP runtimes for AWS Lambda

 This runtime lets you run CLI console commands on Lambda.

-For example, we can run the Symfony Console or Laravel Artisan.
+For example, we can run the Symfony Console (opens in a new tab) or Laravel Artisan (opens in a new tab).

-Read more about the console
+Learn more about the Console runtime.

 Usage